 Whether you are looking to escape the cold back home or just enjoy a great tropical vacation, Punta Cana in the Dominican Republic should be near the top of your list.
 In addition to the beautiful weather, Punta Cana has some of the best beaches in the world.
 With beautiful, soft white sand and crystal blue waters, you won’t want to leave the beach and the water.

 But Punta Cana isn’t all just sand and snorkeling.
-With some of the longest zip line runs in the Carribean, world-class golf courses, and some of the most beautiful tropical parklands you will encounter in the region, the amount of things to see and do in Punta Cana is seemingly endless.
+With some of the longest zip line runs in the Caribbean, world-class golf courses, and some of the most beautiful tropical parklands you will encounter in the region, the number of things to see and do in Punta Cana is seemingly endless.

 If you are thinking about visiting Punta Cana in the near future, I have included all of the information that you will need to make your trip a success in this guide.
 You can use the easy to navigate menu below to jump to the different sections of this guide as you start to put your travel plans together.
 Whether you are looking for the best way to visit, the best places to stay, a great place to grab a bite to eat, or would like to supplement your trip with a fun excursion, you will find my recommendations in this guide.